 The entertainment and sports fields hold many opportunities for attorneys in Miami and across the country.
 We have a unique blend of both subject-specific and broader courses that prepare our students for employment in these fields.
 Some of these courses/seminars/workshops include:

-The 2013 16th annual Entertainment and Sports Law Symposium was held at Miami's Adrienne Arsht Center for the Performing Arts in downtown Miami.
+The 2013 16th annual Entertainment and Sports Law Conference was held at Miami's Adrienne Arsht Center for the Performing Arts in downtown Miami.
 Some top-name panelists included attorney Paul Anderson, who litigates on behalf of former National Football League players; Billy Corben, a filmmaker who produced "The U" and "Broke;" Serona Elton, an Associate Professor at the University of Miami Frost School of Music; Sandy York, General Counsel for the Ultra Music Festival.

-In 2012, the Entertainment and Sports Law Society co-hosted its 15th annual symposium, along with the Miami Marlins, at the new Marlins Park.
+In 2012, the Entertainment and Sports Law Society co-hosted its 15th annual conference, along with the Miami Marlins, at the new Marlins Park.
 31 panelists and more than 130 students and professionals spoke on a host of matters in the field of sports and entertainment law, including protecting a client's image, leveraging social media, and the changing landscape of copyright law.

 In 2013, a team comprised of second-year Miami Law students Ryan Appel and Mitchell Retelny came in fourth place, out of 40 teams from around the country, in the 6th Annual National Baseball Arbitration Competition at Tulane University in New Orleans.